groverlab/groverlab.github.io/_hnbfpr/2026-08-26-ai-counterfeit-cosmetics.markdown

 **Is it possible that the product from Sephora was also fake?**

-To find out, I went to the source and purchased a tube of Rhode Peptide Lip Tint (ribbon) directly from [Rhode's website](https://www.rhodeskin.com/products/peptide-lip-tint-ribbon):
+To find out, I went to the source and purchased a tube of Rhode Peptide Lip Tint ("ribbon" shade) directly from [Rhode's website](https://www.rhodeskin.com/products/peptide-lip-tint-ribbon):

 ![](/assets/rhode_factory.jpeg)